shundhammer/qdirstat/doc/GitHub-Workflow.md

       git clone -o mine git@github.com:kilroy/qdirstat.git

-  Where _kilroy_ is your GitHub user name which is part of the URL of that fork. **Make sure to use the `git@github` URL**, not the `https://` URL: The https URL is only useful for pulling (i.e. for read-only access), not for pushing (i.e. for read-write access).
-Since you also want to check in changes into that repo, you need read-write access.
+  Where _kilroy_ is your GitHub user name which is part of the URL of that fork. **Make sure to use the "git@github" URL**, not the "https://" URL: The https URL is only useful for pulling (i.e. for read-only access), not for pushing (i.e. for read-write access).
+Since you also want to commit changes to that repo, you need read-write access.

   _mine_ is the name of that _remote_.
 The default would be _origin_, but that might lead to confusion because we'll add _upstream_ in a moment, so there